intel-iot-devkit/smart-video-workshop/HW-Acceleration-with-Movidious-NCS/README.md

 # Intel® Movidius™ Neural Compute Stick (NCS)

-This lab shows how Intel OpenVINO™ toolkit provides hardware abstraction to run the security barrier application which was built in previous modules on Movidius™ NCS.
+This lab shows how Intel OpenVINO™ toolkit provides hardware abstraction to run the sample object detection application which was built in previous modules on Movidius™ NCS.

 #### Connect Movidius™ NCS to your development laptop
 <br>